-In New Zealand, hospital admissions for constipation in children aged 0-14 years increased during the 1990s, reached a plateau in 2000-2005 and thereafter began to decline.
-In Hutt Valley DHB admissions increased during the 1990s, reached a peak in 2004-05 and then declined slightly.
-During the past 4 years, admissions were higher than the New Zealand average.
-During 2003-2007 admissions nationally were highest amongst children <4 years, with admissions declining progressively after 10 years of age.
+In New Zealand, constipation admissions in children increased during the 1990s, reached a plateau in 2000-2005 and thereafter began to decline.
+In MidCentral, constipation admissions increased during the 1990s and early 2000s, reached a peak in 2004-05 and then declined, with rates during the earlier part of this period being lower than the New Zealand average.
+During 2003-2007, admissions nationally were highest amongst children <4 years, with admissions declining progressively after 10 years of age.
 Admissions were also significantly higher for European > Māori > Pacific and Asian children and those living in more deprived or urban areas.